kevinortegren/zombieshroom/External/Bin/x86/Release/README.txt

 -LMB: Activate selected ability
 -Enter: Chat
 -F12: Toggle GUI
+-TAB: Show score screen

 OTHER INFO
--Map and Ability pack must be selected before hosting a level
+-Map and Ability pack must be selected before hosting a level -Root Force may have to be added to Windows Firewall as an exception for it to work over network

+DISCLAIMER
+This is not a finished product and is provided as is.
+This product is licensed under CC-BY-NC 4.0 (http://creativecommons.org/licenses/by-nc/4.0/)

+DEVELOPED BY
+Joel Begnert
+Daniel Carlsson
+Martins Cebers
+Kim Hansson
+Erik Hörlin
+Mattias Nässén
+Gustav Pihl
+Thomas Sievert
+Patrik Skog
+Lars Woxberg
+Kevin Örtegren

+SPECIAL THANKS TO
+Kristoffer "Malmen" Malmgren for the sound track
+Karl Karlsson & Michael Moström for the sound effects